apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 Similarly, if a task is aborted, temporary output on the local FS is removed.

-If a task dies while the committer is running, it is possible for data to be eft on the local FS or as unfinished parts in S3.
+If a task dies while the committer is running, it is possible for data to be left on the local FS or as unfinished parts in S3.
 Unfinished upload parts in S3 are not visible to table readers and are cleaned up following the rules in the target bucket's life-cycle policy.